 Creating a Safe Home Environment

 To make your home safe, start by securing any hazardous materials or objects that could harm your Chow Chow.
 This includes toxic substances, electrical cords, and small objects that can be swallowed.
-Also, make sure your home is Chow Chow-proofed by removing or securing items that could be damaged by their natural behaviors, like chewing or scratching.
+Also, make sure your home is Chow Chow-proofed by removing or securing items that could be damaged by their natural behaviours, like chewing or scratching.

 - Secure toxic substances and medications.